How healthy are your dog's teeth?

 Sadly, many dogs experience these causes of smelly breath.
 To keep your dog’s mouth healthy, you should take the following measures:

-1. Implement a daily routine from an early age
+1. Implement daily brushing in your dog’s routine from an early age

-Brushing your dog’s teeth is most effective when performed daily.
+Brushing daily is the gold standard, but you may need to work up to this to help your pup get used it.
 You should always use dog-specific toothpaste – as these will be palatable for dogs (often meaty flavoured), formulated to be safe for dogs, and are lower in fluoride than human pastes.
 A soft bristle brush is best, and you should be sure to choose a size appropriate for your dog.
-A more detailed guide to teeth brushing in dogs can be found here.

 Always provide a good-quality diet that’s appropriate for your dog’s age and size.
 Avoid chews and treats that are too hard and potentially harmful, like bones and rawhides.